raelyyy/cloudjamz/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 Deploy trigger

+## Two-Factor Authentication

+CloudJamz now supports Firebase phone-based 2FA.
+Enable it from `Settings → Account Settings → Two-Factor Authentication`:

+1. Enter your phone number in E.164 format (`+15555555555`) and send the verification code.
+2. Type the 6-digit SMS code to finish enrollment.
+3. On future sign-ins, complete the second step using the code we send to that phone.

+Make sure phone sign-in and multi-factor auth are enabled in your Firebase project.